pkerichang/md_slides/README.md

 - install `pandoc`.
   - For Arch Linux, also install `libxcrypt-compat`, which is required for `biber` to work.

+## Setup

+- Create `template.tex`, which will be the beamer template for your slides.
+  - To create a quick example, symlink `template_elsmd.tex` to `template.tex`.
+You can also use this as the base and make your own modifications.
+  - `template.tex` is ignored by git.
+This is to prevent committing proprietary slide templates to public repo.

 ## Tips

 - Run `make note_slides` to create only slides from notes.